-The school promotes multilingualism with a French speaking section and more than 10 European languages taught in the mother tongue programme or as foreign languages.
+The school promotes multilingualism with a French-speaking section and more than 12 official European languages taught in the mother tongue programme or as foreign languages.
 The pupils also have the possibility to pass language exams in French and German.

 Currently, Tallinn European School offers the following two language sections:

 - English language section (from Nursery 1 to Secondary 7)

 - French language section (from Nursery to Primary 5)